joewalker/gcli/docs/index.md

 of the benefits of CLIs.
 CLIs are still used because generally, in the hands of a skilled user they are faster, and have a wider range of available options.

-Cockpit attempts to get the best of the GUI world and the CLI world to produce something that is both easy to use and learn as well as fast and powerful.
+GCLI attempts to get the best of the GUI world and the CLI world to produce something that is both easy to use and learn as well as fast and powerful.

 Supported Environments
 ----------------------

-Cockpit is designed to work in a number of environments:
+GCLI is designed to work in a number of environments:

 1. As a component of Firefox developer tools.
 As such it should be capable of replacing the WebConsole command line, the Firebug command line and